CMV-Fuse: Cross Modal-View Fusion of AMR, Syntax, and Knowledge Representations for Aspect Based Sentiment Analysis: Conclusion

 \section{Conclusion}

-This work introduced CMV-Fuse, a unified framework for aspect-based sentiment analysis (ABSA) that systematically integrates multiple linguistic perspectives: Abstract Meaning Representation (AMR), dependency and constituency syntax, semantic attention, and external knowledge.
-Unlike prior approaches that rely on isolated structural views, CMV-Fuse employs a hierarchical gated fusion network to harmonize local syntactic cues, intermediate semantic representations, and global knowledge signals, thereby mirroring the multi-layered nature of human language understanding.
-Additionally, a multi-view contrastive learning objective is proposed to align complementary structural representations and enhance cross-modal consistency without excessive computational cost.
-Through comprehensive experiments on benchmark datasets, CMV-Fuse demonstrates robust and consistent improvements over competitive baselines, validating the benefit of combining semantic abstraction with structural syntax and world knowledge.
-Our detailed ablation analyses further reveal the unique contribution of each linguistic view and confirm the framework’s adaptability to diverse sentiment contexts.
-Overall, this study establishes CMV-Fuse as a principled step toward more integrated, interpretable, and linguistically grounded sentiment analysis, opening avenues for future research in cross-domain generalization, multilingual adaptation, and fairness-aware model design.
+This work presents CMV-Fuse, a unified modular ABSA framework that integrates multiple linguistic views, including AMR semantics, dependency and constituency syntax, semantic attention, and external knowledge.
+Unlike prior methods that rely on isolated structures, CMV-Fuse uses a hierarchical gated fusion mechanism to jointly model local syntactic cues, intermediate semantic representations, and global knowledge signals, aligning with the layered nature of language understanding.
+A multi-view contrastive learning objective further aligns complementary representations and improves cross-view consistency with low overhead.
+Experiments show that CMV-Fuse consistently outperforms strong baselines, while ablation studies confirm the complementary contributions of each linguistic view and the model’s robustness across diverse sentiment settings.
+Overall, CMV-Fuse advances more integrated, interpretable, and linguistically grounded sentiment analysis, with potential for cross-domain, multilingual, and fairness-aware extensions.